Understanding E-commerce in the Philippines

 Modified Structure Conduct Performance (S-C-P) Industry Analysis Framework

-Note: This analysis was based on various studies on e-commerce in the Philippine setting.
+Note: This analysis was based on studies on e-Commerce in the Philippine setting.
 For more information, please refer to the PIDS Discussion Paper Series No. 2020-46 Costs and Benefits of a New Discipline on Electronic Commerce (Cuenca, Quimba, & Serafica, 2020).

 e-Commerce Situationer and Challenges and Opportunities

 Opportunities for Value Creation